 Korcula may me a small island but it packs a punch entertainment wise and is a favourite among visitors.
-There are plenty of things to do in Korcula that include things for history lovers, Instagram photographers, wine drinkers and adventurers.
+As one of the best islands in Croatia, there are plenty of things to do in Korcula that include things for history lovers, Instagram photographers, wine drinkers and adventurers.

 A stop in Korcula, even if it’s just for a day should be on every travellers Croatia itinerary because this island is seriously beautiful and has awesome wine (you guys know I like wine right?).

 Keep reading this Korcula travel guide to find the best things to do in Korcula, where to stay and how to get to this must-see island.

 As a side note it’s pronounced KOR-chu-la.
 Don’t be like me and pronounce it wrong the entire time you’re in Croatia…